rtcharity/resources.eahub.org/content/tips/articles/engaging.md

 Each year, <a target="_blank" href="https://www.eaglobal.org/">several EA conferences</a> are held worldwide.
 These are transformative experiences for some members of the community.
 They’ve led to changes in cause prioritisation and career paths, as well as significant increases in their ambition to improve the world.
 Many EA conferences have mentoring programs available.

 ## Connecting people to EAs outside their group
-Connecting people to the broader community helps people see EA beyond what happens in their group, and can provide valuable professional and personal connections.
-Methods include
+Connecting people to the broader community helps people see what is happening in the community beyond their group, and can provide valuable professional and personal connections.
+Ways to make these connections:

 * Promoting EA conferences and unconferences
 * Co-hosting online events with other groups.